NaPiZip/Emulating-a-Raspberry-Pi-with-QEMU/README.md

         <li>Type `n` for creating a new partition</li>
         <li>Press `p` for new primary partition</li>
         <li>Enter partition number `2`</li>
-        <li>Next enter the start sector for partition two, this is the end partiton of partiton one, incremented by one!</li>
+        <li>Next enter the start sector for partition two, this is previous value of partiton two!</li>
         <li>Hit enter for the last sector to allocate the end sector</li>
         <li>
           Press w to write and exit<br>